 Scream for an extreme sport — with 100,000 new friends

 Watching athletes flying across the ice in the shadow of the Cathedral of Saint Paul just skyrocketed to the top of my “Things I Didn’t Know I Wanted To Do, But Am Now Obsessed With” list.
-Red Bull Crashed Ice 2018 returns to Minnesota’s capital city for its seventh year on January 19 and 20.
+Red Bull Crashed Ice 2018 returns to Minnesota’s capital city for its seventh (and final — for now) year on January 19 and 20.
 The ice cross downhill competition (a mash-up of downhill skiing and boarder-cross, with a little hockey thrown in for good measure) promises plenty of action.

 The crowds are massive, so you’ll want to dress warm and plan ahead.
 Get all the details about where to eat, where to go and how to take advantage of the the free shuttles and free Metro Transit rides with this handy Red Bull Crashed Ice Championship Guide.

 Conquer ice climbing